cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 To verify success, wait five minutes to give ELK time to start up.

-- Run the playbook, and navigate to the Kibana address run: `curl http://10.1.0.4:5601`.
+- Run the playbook, and navigate to the [Kibana](https://github.com/cruzedcruz/Cybersecurity-Week-13/blob/main/Linux/Kibana.PNG) address run: `curl http://10.1.0.4:5601`.
 This is the address of Kibana.
-If the installation succeeded, this command should print HTML to the console. to check that the installation worked as expected.
+If the installation succeeded, this command should print HTML to the console, to check that the installation worked as expected.

 **REMEMBER**